CVCUDA/CV-CUDA/docs/sphinx/getting_started.rst

 Getting Started
 ===============

 This section guides you step-by-step towards building different types of Computer Vision and Deep Learning pipelines accelerated on the GPU using the CV-CUDA APIs.
-Before getting started, please review the :ref:`prerequisites`.
+Before getting started, please review the :ref:`prerequisites` and :ref:`bestpractices`.
 Once reviewed, head over to the :ref:`samples`' section which showcases various CV-CUDA samples.

 .. toctree::
     :maxdepth: 1

     prerequisites
+    bestpractices
     samples